SpiceCreator/COMPARUS-test-task/README.md

 You can access databases:

+### h2:
-h2: jdbc:h2:tcp://localhost:9092/testdb
+- url: jdbc:h2:tcp://localhost:9092/testdb
-user: sa
+- user: sa
-password: secret
+- password: secret

+### postgresql:
-postgresql: jdbc:postgresql://localhost:5432/testdb
+- url: jdbc:postgresql://localhost:5432/testdb
-user: testuser
+- user: testuser
-password: testpass
+- password: testpass

-sqlite:
+### sqlite:
-Run in terminal:
+#### Run in terminal:
-docker exec -it sqlite-db sh
+- `docker exec -it sqlite-db sh` - to access volume.
-sqlite3 /data/sqlite/test.db
+- `sqlite3 /data/sqlite/test.db` - to access sqlite database.
-Here you can run any sql queries.
+- Here you can run any sql queries.

-You can stop it with: `ctrl+c` or `docker-compose down` (for daemon)
+You can stop docker-compose with: `ctrl+c` or `docker-compose down` (for daemon)

 # Project structure
 ## Resources